 Diversified Streams of Income: Mention the other probable streams of income that might accompany the progress of time, like diversified products or services.

-You will find that investors will be interested in investing in businesses that can demonstrate some sort of traction-proof that your business model works and gain momentum in the marketplace.
+You will find that investors will want to invest in businesses that can demonstrate some sort of traction proof that your business model works and gains momentum in the marketplace.
 This proves that your business is not just an idea, but it is actionable and viable.

 Here’s what to include:

-Product Development: If you have developed any product, indicate if you are at a commercialising stage or still developing.
+Product Development: If you have developed any product, indicate if you are at a commercializing stage or still developing.

 Early Customers: Is there a paying customer base, or are there users?
 How many?
 Describe growth rates, customer acquisition, and retention.